 Required for these signs when displayed for more than one year.
 See section 32.32.030 K for additional information.

-- Sign/awning permit application including an elevation drawing for the sign and a listing of existing exterior signs
+2. Two (2) minimum 8 ½” x 11” elevation drawing for the sign and a listing of existing exterior signs, including:

 When the proposed sign or awning has been determined to meet all requirements, fees are due and the permit or registration will be issued.
 Portable signs do not require a review process; application and fees should be submitted together.